Command Line Interface

 Logout from your YepCode account

-You may perform a logout to remove the access to your YepCode account.
+Perform a logout to remove access to your YepCode account.

 $ yepcode logout